achmadrizkin/flutter_todo_list/README.md

-# ✔️ Flutter to do App
+# ✔️ Flutter todo App

 A Flutter app based on the design of the To Do App, created by *Achmad Rizki Nur Fauzie*,
 ## Getting Started 🚀